Entry and Exit

 Any foreign national entering Indonesia would still need to meet the following requirements:

-- Upon arrival in Indonesia, the traveller would be subject to supervision by the Port Health Office in the form of (i) body temperature checks, (ii) validation of PCR-negative result; and (iii) on-arrival PCR test for both Indonesian citizens and foreigners
+- Upon arrival in Indonesia, the traveller would be subject to supervision by the Port Health Office in the form of (i) body temperature checks, (ii) validation of PCR-negative result; and (iii) validation of vaccination status; (iv) on-arrival PCR test

-- Foreigners have to be quarantined for five days at their own cost in a COVID-19 quarantine accommodation certified by the Health Ministry
+- Foreigners have to be quarantined for 7x24 hours at their own cost in a COVID-19 quarantine accommodation certified by the Health Ministry

 - Foreigners who test positive on the on-arrival PCR test will be treated at a designated hospital at their own expense

-- Foreigners who test negative upon arrival will complete the five-day quarantine and re-take a PCR test thereafter
+- Foreigners who test negative upon arrival will complete the seven-day quarantine and re-take a PCR test thereafter

 As the situation remains fluid, members of the public should contact the Indonesian Embassy in Singapore for further clarification on these measures.